ding-lab/somaticwrapper/README.md

 Indel calls are called by 2 over 3 callers (Strelka2, Varscan2 and pindel).

-Improvements compared to version 1.4:
+Improvements compared to version 1.6:

-1) Adding vcf checking step before merging

-2) Make DNP annotation work

-3) Add exonic option to let users select whether to only output the exonic mutations or all mutations

-4) Added low vaf rescue for genes listed in SMGs
+1) Remove germline vaf (0.02) cut-off in the filtering step for SMGs

+2) Zip intermediate files for saving diskspace (step 14)

 If you want to run somaticwrapper for hg19 reference, you can git clone v1.1 branch.